YZS-model: A Predictive Model for Organic Drug Solubility Based on Graph Convolutional Networks and Transformer-Attention: Materials and Methods

 \subsection{Molecular Feature Extraction}

-Feature extraction is a pivotal component in our model.
-We used one-hot encoding to convert all categorical variables into binary zeros and ones.
-Elemental symbols were encoded into 66-bit one-hot vectors, and hybridization features were encoded using 7-bit one-hot vectors.
-This approach not only streamlines the handling of categorical variables by machine learning algorithms but also maintains feature independence and prevents model biases due to changes in feature ordering\cite{cerda2018similarity}.
+In this study's model, the feature extraction step is crucial.
+Influenced by Ahmad's paper\cite{ahmad2023attention} on feature extraction, we utilized the RDKit tool to convert the molecular SMILES representation into Mol objects.
+We then traversed all atoms and chemical bonds, using RDKit's member methods to accurately extract various features of atoms and bonds.
+These features were organized into tables (see Table \ref{tbl:atom_features} and Table \ref{tbl:bond_features}).
+On this basis, atoms and bonds were abstracted as nodes and edges in graph theory, and these graph features were converted into a format suitable for deep learning using the PyG library, with edges and vertices represented by their respective high-dimensional feature vectors.
+The node feature vectors have a dimension of 92, while the edge feature vectors have a dimension of 10.

-Utilizing the RDKit toolkit, we meticulously extracted diverse features of atoms and chemical bonds from SMILES representations of molecules and tabulated these features (refer to Tables \ref{tbl:atom_features} and \ref{tbl:bond_features}).
-On this foundation, atoms and chemical bonds were conceptualized as nodes and edges in graph theory, respectively.
-These graph features were then formatted for deep learning applications using the PyG (PyTorch Geometric) library, with node features having a dimensionality of 92 and edge features having a dimensionality of 10.
-This comprehensive feature extraction and encoding procedure not only precisely maps the molecular structure but also equips the deep learning model with a well-suited composite description of atoms and chemical bonds.
+We extracted the majority of features present in organic compounds to serve as model features.
+Since these feature representations cannot be directly processed by the model, we employed one-hot encoding to encode all multi-type variables, converting them into binary forms of zero or one.
+Specifically, element symbols are encoded using 66-bit one-hot vectors, which cover the vast majority of atoms that constitute organic compounds.
+Additionally, hybridization features are encoded using 7-bit one-hot vectors, encompassing the most common hybridization forms found in organic materials.
+This encoding strategy not only simplifies the processing of categorical variables by machine learning algorithms but also ensures the independence of features and effectively prevents model bias caused by changes in feature order \cite{cerda2018similarity}, thereby streamlining the model's feature extraction and utilization process.